A2osX/A2osX/.Docs/Developers Guide.md

 ### AppleWin

 If you use AppleWin and want to enable support for networking (AW supports the UtherNet I network card protocol) you must install a network shim that enables AppleWin to talk to the Internet.
 You can search with Google how to do this, but basically you need to install WinPcap 4.1.3.

-VSDrive, Localhostmode ADTPro and setting this up...
-make a bat file called adtlocal.bat and put in it
-@call "%~dp0adtpro.bat" localhost
+See the **[Users Guide](.Docs/User%20Guide.md)** for more information on running A2osX on the AppleWin Emulator.

 ### CiderPress 4.0.3

+CiderPress is a nice utility for inspecting disk images on a Windows PC such as those provided by the A2osX team for running A2osX on Emulators.
+More information on CiderPress can be found at **https://a2ciderpress.com** .

 ### PuTTY

-To Telnet to A2osX running TELNETD.
+A2osX supports additional connected users via either Super Serial Cards or the provided TELNETD daemon process.
+For Telnet sessions of for connecting via the serial interface on A2osX running on AppleWin, you may find PuTTY for Windows to be readily available and compatible option.
+See the **[Users Guide](.Docs/User%20Guide.md)** for more information on both SSC and TELNETD connected users.

 ### Notepad++

-Use Notepad++ which you can download from....

-#### S-C MASM color scheme for Notepad++
-...drop _Tools/userDefineLang.xml in %APPDATA%\Notepad++

-There is a userDefinedLang.xlm file in the .Tools dir that you will want to copy to Notepad... then when editing ASM files (.S) you can change your language to S-C MASM 65C02 and notepad++ will do the proper highlighting.
+The A2osX development team use Notepad++ to edit and maintain many of the source files.
+You can learn about and download NotePad++ from **https://notepad-plus-plus.org** .
+If you use Notepad++ a language specific color scheme plugin for S-C MASM has been made available to easy Apple Assembly development for A2osX.
+This tool can be found in the .Tools folder of the A2osX repository.
+You will need to copy this file (.Tools/userDefineLang.xml) into your %APPDATA%\Notepad++ directory on your PC.
+Then in Notepad++ change your language to S-C MASM 65C02 and notepad++ will do the proper highlighting.

 ## License
 A2osX is licensed under the GNU General Pulic License.